Parsing JSON from the command line

 You can do it with Python and keep it on a single line and zero dependencies

 I have this thing I do every day.
-And every day I wade through menus and sub menus, and it's tedious, just to get a simple discount coupon for students who want to use Rotato.
-Wouldn't it be cool to just be able to paste it?
+I wade through tedious menus and sub menus, just to get a simple discount coupon for students who want to use Rotato.
+And every time, I find myself wishing I could just have a robot do the menu work.

 Hi there!
 You can now take 50% off with the coupon STUDBC93246